elastic/ecctl/docs/ecctl_deployment_create.md

 $ ecctl deployment create -f deployment_example.json --version=7.4.1
 [...]

-## If th previous deployment creation failed
+## If the previous deployment creation failed
 $ ecctl deployment create -f deployment_example.json --name adeploy --version=7.4.1
 The deployment creation returned with an error, please use the displayed idempotency token to recreate the deployment resources